tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

   * Public Key

+  * Signature

   * Message

-  * Signature

 * Ensure that the volunteer student is at the `Verify` section of the `Sign` feature, and ask the student to paste the public key, signature, and message into their corresponding fields.

  ![Student verify message](Images/student-verify-message.png)

-* Once the volunteer student pasted the values in the correct fields, the student should be able to click on "Verify" at the bottom of the page to check the signature against the public key.
+* Once the volunteer student has pasted the values into the correct fields, the student should be able to click on "Verify" at the bottom of the page to check the signature against the public key.

  ![verified message](Images/verified-message.png)